 The pill was an important step in our struggle to legalize contraception.
 I celebrate that, of course.
 Hormonal birth control can also be medicine for debilitating conditions such as severe endometriosis and very heavy periods.
 I celebrate that.

 What I don’t celebrate is the distorted message that hormonal birth control is the only birth control.
-What I don’t celebrate is its widespread prescription as ‘hormone balance’ for virtually any hormonal symptom that might arise in women and teenage girls.
+And I don’t celebrate its widespread prescription as “hormone balance” for any hormonal symptom that might arise in women and teenage girls.

 Me: “What do you do for birth control?”

 My patient: “I don’t use birth control.
 I use condoms.”

 The message seems to be: “Hormonal birth control or nothing.”

 Yet there are plenty of other methods including condoms and the copper IUD.
 Read The 5 best types of natural birth control.

 Would men put up with hormonal birth control?

 Imagine a world where we routinely switch off the hormones of teenage boys and men.